Technowise/Social-Blacklist/README.md

     * Initial version with domains input in settings, and trigger on PostSubmit to read social links of user and remove on matching the blacklisted domains.
 * 0.0.5
     * Update readme.
+* 0.0.6
+    1. Distinguish comment as 'MOD' and sticky.
+    2. Add settings input for for enabling/disabling mod-mail notification on post removal.